AdamWhitehurst/portfolio-vii-the-blog-awakens/data/corpus/palantir_thesis.md

 [Google's Knowledge Graph has over 500 billion facts about 5 billion entities](https://www.searchenginejournal.com/google-knowledge-graph/369484/) 🤯
 They have solved most SaaS problems; they have it all.
 They might be able to squish Palantir.

+There is a strong case for Palantir over Google, however, that we already see materializing: Privacy.
+Privacy is critical to Palantir's offering.
+Google is the poster-child for data harvesting and user-privacy infringement.
+Moreover, Google is a competitor to some of these larger companies (e.g. Amazon).
+So it stands to reason that the Government and Biggest-Tech entities will go with Planatiro over Google to protect their data.

+Finally, in my own personal software developer bias: Google has yet to release any plug-and-play solution that deploys their data analytics software as sophistocated as Palantir's Apollo.
+Google Cloud Platform and Google Analytics do not compare.

 ## Snowflake?
 Snowflake seems to provide mostly on-cloud data warehousing while Palantir is big data/data analytics.
 Can the two possibly collaborate?